mitay-walle/com.mitay-walle.gradient-texture/README.md

 8. repeat all

 # Solution
-Texture2D generated dynamicly Editor-time, by ScriptableObject with Gradient-properties
+Texture2D-Gradient generated dynamicly Editor-time, by ScriptableObject with Gradient-properties

-# Like it?
-Buy me a candy
+I. Exposed in shader graph as Texture2D
-If you like my work, you can support me on [Patreon](https://www.patreon.com/mitaywalle)
+II. faster iteration with no need to switch to Photoshop, rearrange windows, save file

 # Summary
 - package